tanglebones/pg_tuid/README.md

 `tuid_generate()` returns a new TUID, which you can store in a `uuid` field.

+## tuid_ar_generate()

+`tuid_ar_generate()` returns a new TUID, which you can store in a `uuid` field.
+This version uses random for the node and seq bits avoiding the lw lock.
+In practice it's not any faster, but if you are not using the node and seq fields you might as well get some more randomness.

+## stuid_generate()

+`stuid_generate()` returns a 32 byte bytea with 64 bits of time prefix (microseconds) and 192 bits of randomness, i.e. a "secure" tuid.
+This is enough randomness for use in session ids (consider storing session ids in an unlogged table, and consider using a hash index for the lookup).

 ## installing

 `make install` and then edit your `postgresql.conf` file, adding: